nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

    **Expected**: The company name of the internship entry whose original company name is `Google` is updated to become `Google Technologies`.
 The View Panel displays the updated details for this internship entry.

 6. Unsuccessful editing through the filtered internship list
     1. `find n/Apple n/Google`
     2.  `edit 3 n/Google Technologies`

-   **Expected**: An error message is displayed in the Results Display.
-This is because in the filtered internship list, there are only 2 internship entries, implying that`3` is not a valid value for the `INDEX` parameter.
+   **Expected**: An error message is displayed in the Result Display.
+This is because in the filtered internship list, there are only 2 internship entries, implying that`3` is not a valid value for the `INDEX` field.

 7. `edit 2 n/Amazon Technologies s/Applying`